-- Jerry Rice
+- Jerry Rice: $50 million

-- Larry Fitzgerald
+- Larry Fitzgerald: $50 million

-- Julio Jones
+- Julio Jones: $50 million

-- AJ Green
+- AJ Green: $50 million

-1. Jerry Rice
+1. Jerry Rice: $50 Million

 Jerry Rice is considered one of the greatest wide receivers in NFL history, and he has accumulated a net worth of around $50 million.
 While his playing career took place much earlier than the other five receivers on this list, he still made a ton of money.
 In his 20-year playing career, Rice made nearly $42 million from his contracts alone.
 This figure includes a four-year contract with the Raiders that was worth just over $5 million.

-2. Larry Fitzgerald
+2. Larry Fitzgerald: $50 Million

 Larry Fitzgerald made most of his money on the football field and has a net worth that stands at $50 million.
 Drafted in 2004 by the Arizona Cardinals, Fitzgerald immediately made a big impact on the field with a combined 2,189 receiving yards in his first two seasons.
 With Fitzgerald having five 1,000-yard seasons in his first seven years in the NFL, the Cardinals gave him an eight-year contract worth $120 million in 2011.

-3. Julio Jones
+3. Julio Jones: $50 Million

 While still playing in the NFL, Julio Jones has managed to have a net worth of $50 million.
 Jones was drafted in 2011 by the Atlanta Falcons and was immediately one of the best receivers in the NFL.
 In 2015 and 2018, Jones had over 1,600 receiving yards.
-This led the Falcons to give Jones a contract that made him one of the highest-paid wide receivers NFL ever in 2019.
-The contract was three years worth $66 million in total, and it was fully guaranteed.
+This led the Falcons to give Jones a contract that made him one of the highest-paid wide receivers in the NFL in 2019.
+The contract was three years and worth $66 million in total, and it was fully guaranteed.
 In 2021, Jones’ salary stood at $11.5 million with the Tennessee Titans after there was contract restructuring to turn some of the salary into a signing bonus.